AskAlexSharov/cv/content/_index.md

 **What I'm looking for:**

-* remote-first organization with meaningful product
+* remote-first organization with meaningful product,
 * senior golang engineer or tech lead position
 * do more coding than .ppt
-* professional, result-oriented environment
+* professional, result-oriented, motivated environment